 An Egyptian delegation headed by Assem El-Gazzar, the minister of housing, and Tanzanian Energy Minister January Makamba, as well as a number of Tanzanian officials and personnel pose for a picture during an inspection tour at the Julius Nyerere Hydroelectric Power Project, 7 December 2021.
 Egyptian Cabinet Facebook page.

 The JNHPP, which is located in the Morogoro area on the Rufiji River in Tanzania, is being built through a joint venture of two Egyptian companies, the Arab Contractors Company and Elsewedy Electric, and is planned to secure a clean power supply for more than 60 million Tanzanians as well as control water flow during flooding.

-Around 9 million workers – 8 million Tanzanians and 1 million Egyptian and foreign workers – are working in the project, an Egyptian Cabinet statement cited Mahmoud Nassar, head of the Central Agency for Reconstruction and head of the following up committee of the project, as saying.
+Around 9,000 workers – 8,000 Tanzanians and 1,000 Egyptian and foreign workers – are working in the project, an Egyptian Cabinet statement cited Mahmoud Nassar, head of the Central Agency for Reconstruction and head of the following up committee of the project, as saying.

 The number of working hours at the project has totaled 50 million hours so far, Ahmed El-Assar, senior vice chairman of the Arab Contractors Company, said during the inspection tour.

 El-Assar added that a total of 1,410 machines are operating at the project site.